Property Tax Protection Program

 Montgomery Property Tax Values and Property Tax Protest Facts

 From Conroe to the Woodlands, to Shenandoah and Willis, Montgomery County boasts some of the best communities in all of Texas.
 Becoming the most popular suburb of Houston in the 2010s, Montgomery County is a web of prosperous businesses and excellent homes.
-As property values and the corresponding taxes rise, property tax protests are going to the forefront. $78.34 million in taxes were reduced in 2023, as over 27% of Montgomery County residents protested their property values and taxes.
-Join O’Connor’s Property Tax Protection Program(TM) today and get your best shot at a reduction across various appeal and property types.
+As real estate values and the corresponding taxes rise, tax protests are going to the forefront. $64.84 million in taxes were reduced in 2024, as over 26% of residents protested their property values and taxes.
+Join O’Connor’s Property Tax Protection Program™ today and get your best shot at a reduction across various appeal and property types.
 You will never pay unless you get a reduction, and you will never see an extra fee or upfront cost.

 Total Market Value Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.